 The Honey processing method gives a rich taste, sweetness, smooth texture, tartness, and ripe fruit.

 Roasting is a critical step in coffee production, as it transforms the raw green beans into the aromatic, flavorful beans we recognize.
 Roasting profiles range from light to dark, with each level bringing out different flavors and characteristics in the coffee.
 Light roasts tend to be more acidic and fruity, while darker roasts develop bolder, more robust flavors with less acidity.

 Why roast coffee?

-The roasting process will affect the chemical components in coffee, especially caffeine, lipids, and proteins, to transform them, creating a characteristic aroma and taste when drinking.
+The roasting process will transform coffee’s chemical components, especially caffeine, lipids, and proteins, to create a characteristic aroma and taste when drinking.

 The process of transforming coffee beans during the roasting

 Coffee roasting will start from the moment the temperature reaches 100 degrees Celsius until it ends at 240 degrees Celsius.
 During this heating process, the ingredients in the coffee will begin to change: